Confronting Germany's Past In Oscar-Nominated 'Never Look Away'

 The same themes of artistic freedom and historical trauma run through the director's new film, Never Look Away — which has also been nominated for the foreign language film Academy Award.
 Drawing on an even larger sweep of Germany's history, from the 1930s to the 1960s, it's a three-hour ode to the power of artists to heal the wounds of history.

-Von Donnersmarck based the central character in his film, a painter named Kurt, on the life of Germany's most celebrated postwar artist Gerhard Richter.
+Von Donnersmarck based the central character in his film, a painter named Kurt, on the life of Germany's most celebrated postwar artist, Gerhard Richter.
 As von Donnersmarck explains, Richter's generation of artists helped shape the spirit of a country born from the ashes of total physical and psychological destruction.

 "We cannot trust anything that has been done in the past because look at what the past led to," von Donnersmarck says.
 "It led to this Nazi catastrophe.
 It led to human beings killing other human beings on a scale hitherto unimaginable.
 Let us not trust anything that comes from the past.
 Let us look at completely within and let us build a new, free art."

-It was a period of innovation and inspiration that deeply inspired the filmmaker who says he wanted to pay tribute to the artists who helped rebuild "the country and the German psyche."
+It was a period of innovation and inspiration that deeply inspired the filmmaker, who says he wanted to pay tribute to the artists who helped rebuild "the country and the German psyche."

-The movie opens in 1937 during the real-life Nazi-sponsored exhibition of so-called "degenerate art."
-Kurt's beloved aunt brings him to the exhibition, encouraging him to see what he's not supposed to see.
+The movie opens in 1937 during the real-life Nazi-sponsored exhibition of "degenerate art."
+Kurt's beloved aunt brings him to the exhibition, encouraging him to see what he is not supposed to see.
 She wants him to always think for himself — to never look away.

 "It's an important sentence, and it accompanies our protagonist, the artist, through his whole life," von Donnersmarck says.
 "And I think it's a very important thing to remember: Don't look toward things that you only find pleasant, you know.
 Look toward things that are disturbing, also."